Restream/reindexer-py/README.md

 Check status

 #### Raises:
-    Exception: Raises with an error message of API return on non-zero error code
+    ApiError: Raises with an error message of API return on non-zero error code

 <a id="pyreindexer.query_results.QueryResults.count"></a>